 While actions like these are worthy of attention on their own, their fringe benefit is of course that they act as signalling devices for the rest of the market.
 In other words, it is public pledges like these that pressure competitors and stakeholders to act faster than they otherwise would have.

-When it comes to the future, according to the EV Market Outlook 2021, there are two possible scenarios:
+When it comes to the future, according to the Global EV Outlook 2022, there are three possible scenarios:

-- The Stated Policies Scenario suggests that by 2030, the global electric vehicle stock (excluding two/three-wheelers) will reach nearly 145 million vehicles and will account for 7% of the global vehicle fleet.
+- The Stated Policies Scenario suggests that by 2030, the global electric vehicle stock (excluding two/three-wheelers) will reach nearly 200 million vehicles and will account for about 10% of the global vehicle fleet.

 What about Europe?